xue35/card-qrcode/README.md

 Need More
 =========

-If you are missing a feature or a configuration option, just open a [ticket] and I will care about it.
+If you are missing a feature or a configuration option, consult the [project] page.
+Just open a [ticket] and the [author] will care about it.
+Er extend it, it's [lgpl].

-[ticket]: https://mrw.sh/templates/latex/issues "open issues and tickets for my LaTeX-templates project"
 [examples]: examples "more examples"
 [vcard]: https://tools.ietf.org/html/rfc6350 "RFC 6350, vCard Format Specification Version 4.0"
 [app]: https://f-droid.org/de/packages/com.google.zxing.client.android/ "Barcode Scanner"